Healthcare Platform for Medication Management and Health Programs

 TEAM

-CEO, Head of Pharmacy Operations, Marketing Lead, Engineering Lead, 4 Developers, Customer Support
+CEO, Head of Operations, Marketing Lead, Engineering Lead, 4 Developers, Customer Support, 1 Designer (design system support)

 Hero shot - 3 key screens side by side showing: Home screen with Programs section in navigation, My Scripts dashboard with medication cards showing status/reminders, Medication details